karandeol-26/VeriCura/README.md

 1. Clone or download this repository
 2. Open Chrome and go to `chrome://extensions/`
 3. Enable **Developer mode** (top right corner)
-4. Click **Load unpacked** and select the CuraRx directory
+4. Click **Load unpacked** and select the VeriCura directory
-5. The CuraRx icon will appear in your toolbar
+5. The VeriCura icon will appear in your toolbar

 ## Configuration